Hout-Manut/Automata-Bot/README.md

 - Python 3.11+
 - mySQL
 - [Graphviz](https://graphviz.org/) (Put into PATH)
+- A discord app token

 ### How to setup (Windows)
+- Using `.env.example`.
+Create a `.env` file and fill it with the corresponding informations
 - (Optional) Create a virtual enviroment
 ```bash
 python venv .venv